 For the Camino Madrid – Association of Friends of the Road to Santiago de Madrid

-It is likely that I have missed some places if you would like to add to the list please email me, Leslie using the email address email@example.com – in addition, if you know of places on the other routes I am happy to add those also.
+It is likely that I have missed some places.
+If you would like to add to the list, please email me, Leslie using the email address firstname.lastname@example.org.
+In addition, if you know of places on the other routes, I am happy to add those too.

 |Saint Jean Pied de port||Pilgrims Office|